 How can I help?

-There are many ways that you can support individuals, families and organisations affected by natural disasters.
+There are many ways that you can support individuals, families and organisations affected by Tropical Cyclone Debbie.
 You can:

-If you are not in a position to make a cash donation, there are a number of ways you may be able to turn goods into money, such as:
+If you are not in a position to make a cash donation, there are a number of ways you may be able to assist, such as:

-- linking up with a local charity and running a bring and buy or boot sale
+- linking up with a local charity and assisting with their fundraising campaigns

-- holding a social event with your friends to auction off items you have to give away
+- holding a social event with your friends to donate proceeds to a charity

 Local charities will gladly accept funds raised to assist those affected by the floods.